The Ultimate End Game Reference Headphone

-Open Back Design
+Open Back Design Details

-Also, due to the nature of the outside design on the ear cup, I was surprised at how much they prevented leaking.
-I mean, they are open back headphones, so the sound is going to escape, but they were nowhere near how loud other open back headphones get at specific volumes.
+I will say classical and movie/game scores sound phenomenal on the Empyreans.
+If you listen to music that has a lot going on, a lot of instrumentation or a wide frequency range, you should be quite satisfied with the Empyrean headphones.
+Also, due to the nature of the outside design on the ear cup, I was surprised at how much they prevented leakage.
+I mean, they are open-back headphones, so the sound is going to escape, but they were nowhere near how loud other open-back headphones get at specific volumes.
 It is likely something to do with the overall design of the machined aluminum, having more surface area to trap the sound inside the ear cup.

 At the end of the day, The Meze Empyrean is an impressive piece of equipment.
-My favorite quality of these headphones is the soundstage.
+My favorite quality of these headphones is the amazingly-wide soundstage.
 I’m still picking up aspects of songs that I know like the back of my hand and hearing new things through the Empyreans.
 That to me is part of the fun of being an audiophile.
 Rediscovering old music and breathing new life into these songs day after day.
 It never gets old.

 Ultimately, I think everyone will find a reason to like the Meze Empyrean.
 I don’t know if they’re related to heaven in any way, but Meze has made a quality end game headphone that most people will be very pleased with.